MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 ## How it works

-Once integrity streams is enabled, ReFS will create and maintain a checksum for the specified file(s) in the file's metadata.
+Once integrity streams is enabled, ReFS will create and maintain a checksum for the specified file(s) in that file's metadata.
 This checksum allows ReFS to validate the integrity of the data before accessing it.
 Before returning any data that has integrity streams enabled, ReFS will first calculate its checksum:

 <!--![Compute checksum for file data](media/compute-checksum-simple.gif)-->
 <img src=media/compute-checksum-simple.gif alt="Compute checksum for file data"/>